ORBzine - Up Pompeii (1969) TV Review

 Shown Mon, Oct 12, 1970

-When Lurkio is drafted, he decides to copy the Greek theatre play Lysistrata.
+When Lurcio is drafted, he decides to copy the Greek theatre play Lysistrata.
 He dresses as a woman, calls himself Titicaca, and convinces the women of the city to go on a sex strike.
 The Senator assigns his younger colleague to seduce this feminist icon.
 The result seems to have inspired The Crying Game.

 Up Pompeii (1969) Up Pompeii (1969) [Season 2, Episode 5] Guess Who's Coming to Sin'Er Nymphia